turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Basics/What Are Attributes, and How Do They Work?.md

 ---
-title: What Are Attributes, and How Do They Work?
+title: What are Attributes, and How Do They Work?
 draft: false
 tags:
   - html